krisrang/cookbook-le-certbot/README.md

 ### Properties

 - `domain` - Domain for the certificate.
+- `domains` - Array of additional domains to include in the certificate.
+The webroot must be accessible via all specified domains.
+The certificate will still be referenced by the primary `domain` property.
 - `email` - Let's Encrypt account email.
 - `renew_policy` - Specifies whether when requesting certificate via certbot and a valid active certificate to keep it or force request a new one ('keep', 'force').
 Default is 'keep'
 - `test` - Connect to Let's Encrypt staging servers instead of live.
 Default is 'false'